Vol.2..Norwegian Farmer’s Son..January 21st

 "It's hard to explain but I just feel that there's an electricity between us."

-Eventually, we ambled down to the large pasture land that bordered our southern farm property line.
+Eventually, we ambled down to the large pasture land that bordered the southern property line of our farm.
 Brush Creek was the flowing body of water that actually marked most of our southern property boundary, but, even so, there was a spot or two where our farmland also existed over onto the other side of the creek.
-In order to keep our cows in where they belonged, a series of electrical fence wires had to cross that liquid line of demarcation.
+In order to keep our cows in where they belonged, a series of electrical fence wires had to cross that creek’s liquid line of demarcation.

 2NFS 1.19b